guynir42/SeeChange/README.md

 This usually happens if the raw data includes a separate FITS file for each section.
 Each one would have a different raw header, and the "exposure global header" would arbitrarily be the header of the first file.
 If the instrument only has one section, this is trivially true as well.
-In cases where multiple section data is saved in one FITS files, there would usually be a primary HDU that contains the global exposure header information, and additional extension HDUs with their own image data and headers.
+In cases where multiple section data is saved in one FITS file, there would usually be a primary HDU that contains the global exposure header information, and additional extension HDUs with their own image data and headers.
 In this case the `section_headers` are all different from the `raw_header`.